International Red Cross and Red Crescent Movement: International conference

-Geneva Convention, national societies and ICRC
+Geneva Convention, national societies, and ICRC

 Only a year later, the Swiss government invited the governments of all European countries, as well as the United States, the Empire of Brazil and the Mexican Empire to attend an official diplomatic conference.
 Sixteen countries sent a total of 26 delegates to Geneva.
 On 22 August 1864, the conference adopted the first Geneva Convention "for the Amelioration of the Condition of the Wounded in Armies in the Field".
 Representatives of 12 states and kingdoms signed the convention:

 The convention contained ten articles, establishing for the first time legally binding rules guaranteeing neutrality and protection for wounded soldiers, field medical personnel, and specific humanitarian institutions in an armed conflict.

-Directly following the establishment of the Geneva Convention, the first national societies were founded in Belgium, Denmark, France, Oldenburg, Prussia, Spain, and Württemberg.
+Directly following the establishment of the Geneva Convention, the first national societies were founded in Belgium, Denmark, France, Oldenburg, Italy, Prussia, Spain, and Württemberg.
 Also in 1864, Louis Appia and Charles van de Velde, a captain of the Dutch Army, became the first independent and neutral delegates to work under the symbol of the Red Cross in an armed conflict.

 The Ottoman government ratified this treaty on 5 July 1865.
-The Turkish Red Crescent organization was founded in the Ottoman Empire in 1868, partly in response to the experience of the Crimean War (1853-1856), in which disease overshadowed battle as the main cause of death and suffering among Turkish soldiers.
+The Turkish Red Crescent organization was founded in the Ottoman Empire in 1868, partly in response to the experience of the Crimean War (1853–1856), in which disease overshadowed battle as the main cause of death and suffering among Turkish soldiers.
 It was the first Red Crescent society of its kind and one of the most important charity organizations in the Muslim world.

 In 1867, the first International Conference of National Aid Societies for the Nursing of the War Wounded was convened.
 Also in 1867, Jean-Henri Dunant was forced to declare bankruptcy due to business failures in Algeria, partly because he had neglected his business interests during his tireless activities for the International Committee.
 The controversy surrounding Dunant's business dealings and the resulting negative public opinion, combined with an ongoing conflict with Gustave Moynier, led to Dunant's expulsion from his position as a member and secretary.
 He was charged with fraudulent bankruptcy and a warrant for his arrest was issued.
 Thus, he was forced to leave Geneva and never returned to his home city.